 All were reviewed by Colin Campbell’s brand new team, which was the biggest the magazine was ever to have.
 Pooling talent from across Future Publishing to review the month’s releases, Colin’s version of Commodore Format was a contrast from the “Steve Jarratt and Andy Dyer double act” that had come before.
 And it worked.
 The wide range of opinion and style in CF16 make it one of the most polished and enjoyable that there ever was.
 Take, for example, Linda Barker’s review of Super Space Invaders: it leaps from the page as if it’s your mate from school enthusing about their latest purchase.

 Amiga Power’s Stuart Campbell wishes he’d stayed at home to watch black and white movies instead of coming in to the office on a Saturday to review Rolling Ronny – and you can tell he means it.
 The game’s creators strongly disagreed, as did CF’s rival magazines.
-Stuart’s review is largely believed to be the reason Rolling Ronny flopped in the UK, and we’d agree the rating is unfair.
+Stuart’s review is largely believed to be the reason Rolling Ronny flopped in the UK, which demonstrates how powerful Format was.

 It’s tough to disagree with Colin Campbell’s dismay at ‘Cisco Heat, calling it “the worst game of 1991”.
 Sean Masterson loves “screamer of an all direction scroller” The Blues Brothers, while Mark Ramshaw reckons WWF is “mindless…which is why I love it so much”.

 Meantime, two brothers called John and Steve Rowlands write a diary about life working on the sequel to C64 megagame Creatures.
 This month they’ve been coding a routine to make it snow on the game’s famous “torture screens”.
 If you can’t beat it, you also get “treated” to the sight of the hero, Clyde Radcliffe, frozen to death in a block of ice.